relatedcode/RelatedDB/README.md

 ### Insert vs. Update

-If you are not 100% sure if an object already exists in the database or not, then you can use the following methods as well:
+If you're unsure whether an object already exists in the database, you can use the following methods:

 ```swift
 user.insertUpdate(db)